 Verbal attacks and microaggressions are another form of racism that negatively impacts BIPOC people.
 They can serve as a trigger for historical and personal racism that has been unresolved.
 If we increasingly create a society where we cannot talk about race openly and respectfully, there is less chance to dismantle the negative effects of racism on everyone.

-According to the Merriam-Webster dictionary, microaggressions are “a comment or action that subtly and often unconsciously or unintentionally expresses a prejudiced attitude toward a member of a marginalized group (such as a racial minority).”
-It often involves assumptions based on over-generalizations about a group of people based on their ethnic identity or heritage.
+According to the Merriam-Webster dictionary, microaggressions are “a comment or action that subtly and often unconsciously or unintentionally expresses a prejudiced attitude toward a member of a marginalized group (such as a racial minority)."
+It often involves over-generalized assumptions about a group of people based on their ethnic identity or cultural heritage.

 However, it can also take the form of exclusion from social and career opportunities, as well as subtle putdowns from peers at work and school.
 The term was coined by Dr. Derald Wing Sue in 2007, but some scholars think that this term is inadequate to describe the impact and significance of systemic racism.
 While subtle, this type of racism is constant and pervasive.
 It creates an inescapable environment that can diminish psychological well-being in BIPOC people.